FAIRmat-NFDI/nyaml/docs/explanations.md

   id6-->id8
 ```

-For a given input file, the `nyaml` converter checks for the correct file type and call appropriate converter.
-For an XML file, the XML converter parses the `XML` file, by means of [lxml](https://lxml.de/) python library, into an `XML` tree object.
-Adhering to the NXDL rules, the converter writes the application definition or the base class object to a `yaml` file that matches the `nyaml` syntax.
-If the input file is a `yaml` file, the `yaml` converter collects the comments in a `Comments` object and parses the `yaml` file into a python `dictionary` object.
-Later, the application definition or base classes will be converted into an `XML` file by combining the `Comments` and the python `dictionary` object.

-## Conversion from YAML to XML
+## Conversion from YAML to XML and vice versa
-Presented below is a concise and trimmed example of the `NXmpes` application definition (not a full application definition) in `YAML` format, alongside its corresponding translation into `XML` format, as illustrated below.
+Presented below is a concise and trimmed example of the `NXmpes` application definition (for discussion purpose) in `YAML` format, alongside its corresponding encoding into `XML` format, as illustrated below.
 Subsequently, the fundamental rules governing this conversion process are elucidated.
 For a comprehensive understanding of the basic structure of NXDL, readers are encouraged to explore the [NeXus Manual](https://manual.nexusformat.org/user_manual.html).
-Throughout the following discussions, various components of the NXmpes application definition will be discussed in the light of `nyaml` converter.

 **NXmpes application definition in YAML format**
 ```yaml